samuelfan-tw/CrackStation/README.md

 ```
 3) The unit test result will print on the monitor
 ## Note
-- If you want to test other SHA1 or ShA256 hash codes in my CrackstStion.
+- If you want to test other SHA1 or SHA256 hash codes that are in my CrackStation.
 You can change the "func testGetWord" input String hash code to your hash code and run the "swift test" again.
 You can get the character you want.
-- If you want to test other SHA1 or SHA256 hash codes that are NOT in my crackststion area.
+- If you want to test other SHA1 or SHA256 hash codes that are NOT in my CrackStation area.
 You can change the "fnuc testError" input string hash code to your hash code and run "swift test" again.
 You can get nil.